-Collins and Cambridge dictionaries have almost identical definitions for what a road is so here's the shorter one from Cambridge:
+Collins and Cambridge dictionaries have almost identical definitions for what a road is, so here is the shorter one from Cambridge:

 a long, hard surface built for vehicles to travel along

 - Hard surface - a road has to support a car.
-Snow, loose earch and a thick layer of volcano ash don't qualify.
+Snow, loose earth, and a thick layer of volcano ash don't qualify.

 - Built - a road has to actually be constructed.
 A salt flat is great for driving along really fast, but it's not a road.
 And neither is a steep side of a mountain, even if it is long and hard as per the first part of the definition.

-- For vehicles - Here, some people might disagree, but I don't take this to mean that as long as "some" vehicle can go along it, the box is ticked.
+- For vehicles - Some people might disagree, but I don't take this to mean that as long as "some" vehicle can go along it, the box is ticked.
 For me, if a road is designed for vehicles, then the majority of what a reasonable person would call a vehicle should be able to go along it.
-Hence a steep dirt track that requires a 2,000 horsepower monster truck to go up it does not count as a road.
+Hence a steep dirt track requiring a 2,000 horsepower monster truck to go up it does not count as a road.

-One really important point to add is that a road only qualifies to be in this list if you can actually go and drive along it.
+One really important point to add is that a road only qualifies to be on this list if you can actually go and drive on it.

 This might sound obvious enough, but the problem with a lot of roads that lay claim to being the highest in the world is that they fail this basic test.